andbloch/i18nnn/readme.md

-## Status: Early Development Status
+## Status: Early Development Stage

 This library is still in its early stages.
 Feel free to contribute!